 4. Cloud storage

 Blockchain is sometimes promoted as a way to store data in a decentralized manner.
 But blockchain storage comes at a high cost.
-One analysis estimated it would cost about $13,820 to store one megabyte of data on the Ethereum network, in contrast to a few cents on Amazon Simple Storage Service (S3).

 5. Decentralized storage

-IPFS has been emerging as a promising approach for storing data across a peer-to-peer network.
+IPFS has emerged as a promising approach for storing data across a peer-to-peer network.
 Platz, of Fluree, said it is attracting a lot of interest from blockchain developers because of its ability to decentralize storage that can be integrated into other applications.
 It is not technically a blockchain, although Platz sometimes hears it referred to as one.
 IPFS allows developers to store webpages, content and data in ways that can reduce bandwidth requirements, improve resilience and mitigate the impact of censorship.

 Storj is another promising distributed storage technology that allows developers to encrypt files, split them into pieces and then distribute them across a global cloud network.
 It is directly compatible with Amazon S3 storage tools, which should make it easy for cloud developers to weave into applications without learning new tools.